sfulay/agora/README.md

 ### Core Database Models

-The Habermas Game uses these key models:
+Agora uses these key models:

 #### **Recommendation**
 Policy recommendations that users can edit and deliberate on.